 With 71% of organizations regularly using generative AI in at least one business function, enterprises face a critical infrastructure challenge: how do you give AI coding assistants and agents access to Microsoft 365 tools without losing control over credentials, audit trails, and security policies?

 The challenge?
-Not all gateways offer the same M365 integration depth, compliance certifications, or deployment simplicity.
+Not all gateways offer the same M365 integration depth, compliance posture, or deployment simplicity.
 This guide examines the six leading MCP gateways for Microsoft 365 environments in 2026, with specific attention to Entra ID integration, audit capabilities, and time-to-production.

 Key Takeaways